Philix27/Philix-Portfolio/books/ego_enemy.md

 - *A monk is a man who is separated from all and who is in harmony with all. —EVAGRIUS PONTICUS*

 ## Maintain your sobriety

+## For what often comes next, ego is the enemy...
+We must try to avoid the undeiscplined pursuit for more.
+Once we are successful the need for publicity, attention, celerity lifestyle usually arises, and it is at this stage Ego is capable of destroying a man.We become delusional and assume the world revovles around us.
+A brief reminder is that just because you did something once, doesn’t mean you’ll be able to do it successfully forever.

+# Part II - FAILURE

+As we work towards our aspirations we should bear it in mind that no one is permanently successful and not everyone finds success on first attempt.